-Continuing undergraduates who fall under the Residency Requirement for 2020-2021 but who do NOT register for housing during Housing Registration Week will still be billed for campus housing.
+Continuing undergraduates who fall under the Residency Requirement for 2023-2024 but who do NOT register for housing during scheduled time slots will still be billed for campus housing.
 Charges will be adjusted accordingly at a later date if necessary.
 Please note that the maximum age allowed for campus residents is 25.

-Juniors and rising Juniors* who apply by March 11th and are part of a roommate group may participate in room selection between March 12th at 2 p.m.
+Juniors and rising Juniors* who apply by March 18th and are part of a confirmed roommate group may participate in room selection between March 21st at 2 p.m.
 CST in the U.S. and March 22nd by 7 a.m.
 CST in the U.S. Individual Juniors/rising Junior applicants will be manually placed where possible at a later date.
 Rising senior groups may also participate during this time slot.

 Each student is individually responsible for submission of their own housing application which includes a required confirmation of agreement with the ‘terms and conditions’ of the housing contract as the final step in the application process.

 If a group wishes to be roommates, each applicant is responsible for confirming that they wish to be part of the roommate group in eRez and confirm the group is complete (flagged as 'my choice' on account of each group member in eRez) immediately prior to room selection once available.
-It is suggested that if any group members have a higher classification, that they become the group leader for the room selection process during their time slot based upon classification.
+It is suggested that if any group members have a higher classification, that they select for the group at the room selection process during their time slot based upon classification.
 However, any member of the group may select a location for the group.
 More than one roommate group may be created in eRez so that students have a backup plan already in place in case the first choice of room type is not possible during room selection.
 This simply requires changing the 'my choice' roommate group before returning to an open room selection time slot.

 Keep in mind that eRez draws upon official records to determine your classification at the end of the spring.
 Group members for a campus apartment requiring a minimum of Junior status must confirm their classification now to avoid denial of apartment selection due to a non-qualifying member.
 Otherwise, groups may be of mixed classifications.
 Remember that apartments are double occupancy by bedroom (both one and two bedrooms).

 Clark Hall triples and doubles are only available to complete groups during the room selection process.
 Clark Hall singles are only available to those with an official ADA accommodation for a private room.
-A limited number of Clark single rooms will be available during the different room selection time slots to individual applicants.
+A limited number of O'Connell Hall rooms will be available during the different room selection time slots to female applicants.

-Upon successful submission of the application form you will receive a confirmation email from eRez.
-In early April, successful roommate groups who selected a room during room selection in March will receive an email containing housing assignment information.
-Remaining applicants will be notified at a later date once placed in campus housing.
+Upon successful submission of the housing application you will receive a confirmation email from eRez.
+In early April, successful roommate groups who selected a room during room selection in March will receive an official email containing housing assignment information.
+Remaining applicants will be notified on a rolling basis at a later date once placed in campus housing.

-If you qualify for an automatic exemption to the UD residency requirement and wish to claim official 'Commuter Status' [age 21 before the first class day of the academic year; senior standing (90 credit hours); married; veteran; or commuter living with local parents (does not include other family members) within a 50 mile radius of campus] you MUST submit a commuter request application in eRez.
-The application will be available February 3rd.
-Submissions prior to July 1st will qualify for a Housing Deposit refund.
+If you qualify for an automatic exemption to the UD residency requirement and wish to claim official 'Commuter Status' [age 21 before the first class day of the academic year; senior standing (90 credit hours); part-time only status; married; veteran; or commuter living with local parents (does not include other family members) within a 50 mile radius of campus] you MUST submit a commuter request application in eRez using the login that you use to connect with the UD network.

 Exemptions to the residency requirement are difficult to obtain and are not possible solely based upon personal preferences.
 Requests may only be made based upon financial or medical concerns and are later reviewed by a committee and not one individual.
-These requests MUST be made before May 1st.
-(Deadline extended to June 1st due to COVID-19.)
+These requests MUST be made before March 18th.
 Residents who do NOT qualify for official 'commuter' status may only appeal for exemption from the residency requirement based upon the below.
-Students must still submit a housing application in the event that the exemption request is denied.
+Students are still required to submit a housing application in the event that the exemption request is denied.

 • FINANCIAL - Undergraduates with financial concerns about the cost of living on campus must have a current FAFSA on file before submitting an exemption request based upon financial concerns.
 The Office of Student Affairs is NOT responsible for releasing students from the residency requirement due to financial issues.
 Submission of a FAFSA will first be required by the Financial Aid Office before any possible additional financial assistance may be considered for those who remain under the mandatory residency requirement.
 Residents requesting exemption must first send an email request to email@example.com.
 An exemption request application will then be placed in your eRez account for completion.
-This detailed request should include a breakdown of estimated costs to live off campus as compared to living on campus.
+This detailed and carefully crafted request should include a breakdown of estimated costs to live off campus as compared to living on campus.
 Attachments are recommended and may be uploaded within the online form once placed in your eRez account.

-Exemption requests made after May 1st (extended to June 1st due to COVID) will NOT be processed.
-Otherwise, Students who remain under the mandatory residency requirement will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate until such time as an exemption is granted.
+Exemption requests must be made by March 18th.
+Students who remain under the mandatory residency requirement will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate until such time as an exemption is granted.

-The online application will be available in eRez starting on February 3rd.
-An application is required in order to form confirmed roommate groups in eRez prior to the day of room selection following the above schedule.
-Otherwise, your individual application will be processed after groups first successfully complete room selection in eRez.
+The online housing application opens February 13th in eRez.
+An eRez housing application is required by each student in order to form confirmed roommate groups in eRez prior to the day of room selection following the above schedule.
+Otherwise, your individual application will be processed after confirmed roommate groups first successfully complete room selection in eRez.

-Click HERE to view the basic room and campus apartment rates for 2020-2021.
-Rates are per student and per semester.
+Click HERE to view the basic room, meal plan and campus apartment rates for 2023-2024.
+Rates shown are per student and per semester.

-With the exception of graduating senior residents*, all current campus residents are required to formally check-out of and complete Room Condition Reports for all hall rooms and apartments by 10 a.m. on Friday, May 15th.
-(CANCELLED DUE TO COVID) This must include the return of room keys issued to traditional hall residents.
-Swipe access cards will automatically expire at closing on Friday, May 15th.
+With the exception of graduating senior residents*, all current campus residents are required to formally check-out of and complete Room Condition Reports for all hall rooms and apartments by May 10, 2023 by midnight.
+This must include the return of room keys issued to traditional hall residents.
+Swipe access cards will automatically expire at closing on May 10th.
 Key Return envelopes for traditional hall residents will be made available.
 Instructions regarding proper check-out will also be emailed to you well in advance of move-out.
 Failure to properly complete the check-out process (including completion of Room Condition Report) WILL result in improper check-out fines.
-Failure to leave your room or apartment in approximately the same condition as when you moved in will also result in fines.
+Failure to leave your room or apartment in approximately the same condition as when you moved in may also result in additional fines.

 Residents may also click HERE for additional details regarding proper check-out procedures.
 Residents will also be sent notification emails in advance of spring closing.

-• Graduating senior residents (deadline automatically extended to midnight of graduation Sunday ONLY - otherwise, advance payment of $50/night is required to remain clear in the Business Office for graduation).
-Late departures requests by campus apartment residents will require apartment move out on graduation Sunday.
+• Graduating senior residents (deadline automatically extended to midnight of graduation Sunday ONLY - otherwise, advance payment of $50/night is required to remain clear in the Office of Finance for graduation).
+Late departures requests by non graduating campus apartment residents will require apartment move out on graduation Sunday.

-• Siblings of graduating seniors upon request and confirmation of family status.
+• Siblings only of graduating seniors upon request and confirmation of family status.
 This does not include other family members.
 Again, approvals are only until midnight of graduation Sunday.

 • Students who request and are authorized by the university to stay in support of graduation services (deadline automatically extended to midnight of graduation Sunday ONLY).